soupi/learn-haskell-blog-generator/src/01-about.md

   we try to cover features as they pop up in our implementation, but we will probably miss features that aren't as important for our tasks, while other resources may try to cover many different use cases.
-- It is **relatively new** and not "battle-tested".
-Who knows if this is a good approach to learning Haskell?
-Maybe you could help with that and let me know!
 - It **does not have a technical editor**, though it has seen quite a bit of editing.

 ### Other learning resources